The best PC case 2018: top cases for your desktop computer

 Mini-ITX gets closer and closer to toppling Micro-ATX by the day, so it only makes sense that this hot form factor has made its way into NZXT’s new H-series case line.
 And, believe it or not, NZXT has managed to integrate a ton of the same features as its Micro ATX and mid-tower equivalents, with mesmerising, built-in and Smart Device-controlled RGB lighting and an adaptive noise sensor that sees improvement only by way of the Grid+ V3 fan controller.

-When you first look at it, the Phanteks Evolv Shift X appears more like a sound bar than a PC case, but this helps it vanish into any living area or studio setup.
-It’s flexible to the point that it looks natural placed under a TV just as it does atop a desk, next to an equally high-end monitor.
-It may only be compatible with Mini-ITX mobos, which seems crazy given its size but the Phanteks Evolv Shift X offers tons of space for components and liquid-cooled loops.
-If this case is a little too large for your preference, there’s also the more manageable and smaller Phanteks Evolv Shift.
+When you first look at the Phanteks Evolv Shift X, it looks more like a sound bar than one of the best PC cases, but this helps it vanish into any living area or studio setup.
+It’s flexible to the point that it looks natural placed under a TV as it does on a desk, next to one of the best gaming monitors.
+It may only be compatible with a Mini-ITX motherboard, but the Phanteks Evolv Shift X offers tons of space for components and liquid cooling loops.
+If this case is a little large for your preference, you can get the smaller Phanteks Evolv Shift for easier management.

 Fractal Design wins again with the Define R5, yet another mid-tower case with a gorgeous aesthetic.
 The metallic and blue LED-lit face of this case is simple, yet elegant, and is accompanied by noise dampening materials throughout its interior.
 In spite of the detachable ModuVent panels and drive trays not being toolessly accessible, it’s incredibly easy to build a system inside of the Fractal Design Define R5, plus it’s not as expense as you’d expect from a PC case with such a pretentious name, either.